NuclearGeekETH/tinnitus/README.md

-## Tinnitus Treatment with Python
+# Tinnitus Treatment with Python

+## Description
-# tool to create reversing phase tone to try to help with tinnitus

-The idea here is to create an audio file that plays a reversing phase tone that attempts to cancel out the tone you hear from tinnitus symptoms

-I have no idea if this has any scientific merit but the symptoms of tinnitus can be so intense that I am willing to try anything.

-The thought is to utilize the same principle as destructive noise cancellation but in reality this does not cause destructive noise cancellation because tinnitus is not a physical noise but a sensation.
-However, in my testing this has shown to provide me some relief even if that is anecdotal evidence.
+This project is a tool to create a reversing phase tone to try to help with tinnitus.
+The idea here is to create an audio file that plays a reversing phase tone that attempts to cancel out the tone you hear from tinnitus symptoms.
+While there is no scientific proof for this method, the symptoms of tinnitus can be so intense that many people are willing to try anything to alleviate them.
+The thought is to utilize the same principle as destructive noise cancellation, although in reality, this does not cause destructive noise cancellation because tinnitus is not a physical noise but a sensation.
+However, in the creator's testing, this method has shown to provide some relief even if that is anecdotal evidence.

+## How to Use
-If you want to try it out here is my process:
+If you want to try it out, follow these steps:

-Step 1: Find a tone that matches your tinnitus on a website like this: [Tone Generator](https://www.szynalski.com/tone-generator/).
+1. Find a tone that matches your tinnitus on a website like this: [Tone Generator](https://www.szynalski.com/tone-generator/).

-Step 2: Edit line 5 of tinnitus.py with your frequency you found in step 1.
+2. Edit line 5 of `tinnitus.py` with your frequency you found in step 1.

-Step 3: Run test_tone.wav using higher end headphones to see if this helps.
+3. Run `test_tone.wav` using high-end headphones to see if this helps.

-I found 18500 Hz as my sweet spot for symptomatic relief.
-For me, when my symptoms are intense, I will play this file on a loop and it seems to cause some relief.
-I keep it stored on my mobile and play it over earbuds.
-It really helps me most at night when trying to fall asleep.
+The creator found 18500 Hz as their sweet spot for symptomatic relief.
+For them, when their symptoms are intense, they will play this file on a loop and it seems to cause some relief.
+They keep it stored on their mobile and play it over earbuds.
+It really helps them most at night when trying to fall asleep.

+## Contact
-Love to hear if this helps anyone, feel free to reach out on [Twitter](https://twitter.com/NuclearGeeketh).
+If you try this method and it helps you or if you have any questions, feel free to reach out to the creator on [Twitter](https://twitter.com/NuclearGeeketh).

+**Note:** The creator of this project is not a medical professional and this tool is not intended as a replacement for professional medical advice.
+If you are experiencing symptoms of tinnitus or any other health concerns, please consult a medical professional.